 What kind of exhibits are enjoyable for blind people?

 Primarily those where there is something to touch.
-Either because it is a special tactile exhibit made for blind people, or by nature it doesn’t matter if people touch anything.
+Either because it is a special tactile exhibit made for blind people, or by nature, it doesn’t matter if people touch anything.
 These could be old buildings, statues, or demonstrations on making things like pottery, weaving, etc. Some of the easiest things to make available are those materials which are reused and their quality doesn’t have to be maintained.
 Another possibility is to display replicas of originals where there is no damage when people frequently touch them.

-Often museums provide electronic audio descriptions.
-Usually it is either a phone app, or a device with headphones where visitors can listen to information about each artifact.
-Though this can be interesting, it has several drawbacks.
-Often times there isn’t an accessible way of locating objects.
-I have found several times that I was standing in front of something and listening to the explanation of something else.
-After all, it doesn’t matter much, especially when touring the museum alone, the experience is often just standing by a glass box.
 For that matter, those audio descriptions could be listened to at home without having to go and stand anywhere.
 However, they also have a much more useful implication.
 When visiting a museum with other people, I don’t have to rely on somebody else to read the descriptions.
-They can view an object at their own pace, read what they would like to, while I can listen to my own audio description.
-Another advantage of audio descriptions is that they tend to contain much more than what’s just written on a display, usually they try to explain the exhibit to blind people, with more or less success.
+They can view an object at their own pace, and read what they would like to, while I can listen to my audio description.
+Another advantage of audio descriptions is that they tend to contain much more than what’s just written on a display, usually, they try to explain the exhibit to blind people, with more or less success.

-When tactile exhibits are not available, one of the most interesting approach is a guided tour, where an individual takes a group of people through an exhibit and explains it to them.
-The advantage here is that when they know there is a blind person in the group, guides tend to provide more description, and of course there is a professional who knows much more about the exhibit than there would be time to talk about, and often they are the best people to ask questions.
+When tactile exhibits are not available, one of the most interesting approaches is a guided tour, where an individual takes a group of people through an exhibit and explains it to them.
+The advantage here is that when they know there is a blind person in the group, guides tend to provide more description, and of course, there is a professional who knows much more about the exhibit than there would be time to talk about, and often they are the best people to ask questions.

 Conclusion

-Visiting museums for blind people can be challenging, but with the right amount of preparation it can be a great experience.
+Visiting museums for blind people can be challenging, but with the right amount of preparation, it can be a great experience.
 However, it is also worth noting that there could be many more opportunities to make museum visits more informative or more tactile.